How to Prevent Arguments from Becoming Toxic

 You roll your eyes and say something nasty under your breathe.
 But the message is clear.

-According to The Gottman Institute how a conversation starts predicts the outcome.
-The reverse is also true.
+According to The Gottman Institute, how a conversation starts predicts the outcome.
+But the reverse is also true.
 When you start a conversation off right, your partner feels more receptive and your message gets heard.

 Tip: If you have a concern, instead of focusing on what they’re doing wrong - ask for what you want in a positive way.

 “I’d really appreciate if you could remember to dump the garbage.
-I know you have a lot to do but it would really help me out.”
+I know you’re busy but it would really help me out.”